From Euler to AI: Unifying Formulas for Mathematical Constants: Special results

-We have therefore found a transformation from one canonical form to the other; Formulas 1,2 and 5 are equivalent.
-Having a proof of one formula out of these three immediately proves the other two.
+Coboundary( Fold($\text{PCF}_1$, 2) ) = Fold($\text{PCF}_5$, 1).
+Formulas 1,2 and 5 are equivalent---having a proof for any one formula out of these three immediately proves the other two.

-Are these formulas contained in the CMF?
-Searching through the list of recurrences generated by the CMF (see \cref{append-algs-cmf-trajectories}), we find that the recurrence of trajectory $(1,0,0)$ in the matrix field also has $\delta = -0.65$.
-The recurrence generated by this direction is precisely the recurrence $\text{PCF}_1$, meaning a trivial coboundary equivalence exists between formulas 1,2 and the matrix field, concluding the search.
-Note that, in general, a nontrivial coboundary equivalence - meaning one with non-identity coboundary matrix - must also be found between a representative canonical form of the equivalent formulas, and the canonical form of the recurrence generated by the CMF.
+Are these formulas contained in the CMF, \cref{def:the_pi_cmf_in_main_text}?
+We find that the recurrence of trajectory $(1,0,0)$ in the CMF also has $\delta = -0.65$.
+The recurrence generated by this direction is precisely the recurrence $\text{PCF}_1$, meaning a trivial coboundary equivalence ($U(n)=I_{2 \times2}$) exists between formulas 1,2 and the CMF.
+Note that in the general case, showing unification requires finding a nontrivial coboundary equivalence ($U(n) \neq I_{2\times2}$) between a representative canonical form of the equivalent formulas, and the canonical form of the recurrence generated by the CMF (per \cref{appendix-algs-graph-growing}).
 See \cref{appendix-results-cmf-examples-nontrivial-coboundary} for an example.